ARIJITGUHA1708/Over-The-Air-Update_using_Shorebird/README.md

 # Over-The-Air-Update_using_Shorebird

-This is a step-by-step guide to set up a flutter project using OTA update using Shorebird.
+This is a step-by-step guide to set up a flutter project using OTA update using Shorebird (Currently working only for generated .ipa files)

 Prerequisites

 Before proceeding, ensure you have the following:

 Flutter SDK installed (preferably the latest stable version).